Cancer medicines are strong. Although their side effects can be intense, you've got ways to ease them.

 The key is to let your doctor know what problems you have so they can recommend changes to help you.

 In some cases, they may be able to change your prescriptions or adjust the dose.
 For example, with chemotherapy, your doctor will try to find a dose that's strong enough to work, but not so strong that you can't tolerate it.

 Here are some common side effects of chemotherapy and tips to help you manage them.

 Chemotherapy may give you these stomach issues.

 Tips: Your doctor may prescribe an anti-nausea drug.
-There are some that you take before chemo to minimize these symptoms, and others that you take during or after chemo.
-Work with your doctor on this -- let them know how you’re doing so they can help you manage it.
+You take some before chemo to minimize these symptoms.
+You take others during or after chemo.
+Work with your doctor on this.
+Let them know how you’re doing so they can help you manage it.